Instrumentation (nuclear magnetic resonance)

 Frequency v is the number of complete waves that passes a point per second and so, the inverse of frequency is the time for a single complete wave to pass through a point.
 Wavelength λ is the distance over which a complete wave repeats.
 Therefore, the speed of a wave is λ/(1/v) = vλ.

 The implication of the de Broglie relation is that all matter has wave-like properties.
 For example, a 70kg person running with a speed of 4 m/s has a wavelength of 2.4 x 10-36 m.
-However, the wavelength is too small for any wave phenomenon to be observed, e.g. the person doesn’t undergo diffraction as he runs through an open door.
+However, the wavelength is too small for any wave phenomena to be observed; for instance, the person does not undergo diffraction as he runs through an open door.

 The de Broglie relation is a significant development in the field of quantum mechanics and is consistent with the Schrodinger equation, which quantum mechanically describes the motion of an electron in a way analogous to Newton’s laws of motion that classically describes the motion of objects.